adityavj2010/ds-project/README.md

 # DS Project Phase 1
 ## Description
-We are using basic client server model and communication is taking place using rest api For front-end we have used react.js and bootstrap for styling For back-end we have used node.js and express.js
-For DB we have used simple text files
+We are using basic client server model and communication is taking place using rest api.
+For front-end we have used react.js and bootstrap for styling.
+For back-end we have used node.js and express.js For DB we have used simple text files.

 While deploying, we have used node.js backend itself to deploy the react based front-end Front-end and backend are running on the same port 8080 in the docker container.
 The backend apis have a pre-text 'api'.